 In the former, Apollo’s connection to prophecy is clear.
 Being the home of the coveted Oracle of Delphi, the city was famous.
 Pythia — the first in a long line of Delphic oracles and a high priestess at the Temple of Apollo — claimed that the God of Light and Truth would speak through her.
 In this manner, the Oracle would give a select few insights into the future and advice on resolving a present conflict.

-Meanwhile, in Miletus, Apollo reigned from the sanctuary Didyma.
+Meanwhile, in Miletus, Apollo reigned from the sanctuary of Didyma.
 Although research is still being conducted, a temple of Artemis had been unearthed as recently as 2013, and inscriptions indicate popular worship of Hecate, a cousin of the divine twins and the goddess of magic.
 Miletus itself shares a name with its mythical founder, Miletus, the son of Apollo and the nymph Areia.

 As the story goes, Areia laid her newborn in a collection of greenbriar (also known as smilax), and upon coming across the child, Areia’s father, Cleochus, named him after the plant.

-Hera — The goddess of Argos
+Hera: The goddess of Argos

 Of all the Greek gods and goddesses, Hera is noted to be a formidable foe.
 Time and time again, she proves herself to be a very jealous partner, going to great lengths to kill Zeus’ illegitimate children and torment the women with whom he had affairs.

-Saying that, her temper can be excused as being her fierce attempt to guard the sanctity of her marriage.
+Saying that her temper can be excused as being her fierce attempt to guard the sanctity of her marriage.
 She is the goddess of marriage, after all, and unfortunately for her, she was tricked into a miserable one.

-In the ancient city of Argos, Hera was more revered for her qualities as a guardian of childbirth.
+In the ancient city of Argos, Hera was revered for her qualities as a guardian of childbirth.
 Moreover, if the myths surrounding her are to be believed, it would make sense to have a goddess as dedicated to her role as Hera to be the one to shield the progeny of Argos.
 Her city god cult primarily worshiped her in the Heraion of Argos, which was discovered in 1831.

 Although the events of the Trojan War are debated amongst historians, with many doubting it even happened, Argos certainly does exist.

-Once a formative opponent against Sparta for dominance over the Peloponnese region in Southern Greece, Argos failed to act during the Greco-Persian Wars (499-449 BC), which included the famed Battle of Thermopylae, and soon fell out of favor with other city-states as a result.
+Once a formative opponent against ancient Sparta for dominance over the Peloponnese region in Southern Greece, Argos failed to act during the Greco-Persian Wars (499-449 BC), which included the famed Battle of Thermopylae, and soon fell out of favor with other city-states as a result.

 It remains in the same place today as it did over 7,000 years ago, permitting it the claim as one of the most continuously inhabited places ever.

-Athena – The goddess of Athens
+Athena: The goddess of Athens

-When it came down to the founding story of Athens, it is said that Athena competed actively with Poseidon, Greek god of water and the sea, over which of the two would be patron of the city.
+When it came down to the founding story of Athens, it is said that Athena competed actively with Poseidon, the Greek god of water and the sea, over which of the two would be the patron of the city.
 As the myth goes, they both granted gifts to the first Athenian king Cecrops, and whoever provided the better gift would become the city’s god.